magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/remote-integrations.md

 ## Introduction

-It is possible to execute any ThingsBoard Integration remotely from main ThingsBoard instance.
+It is possible to execute any IoT Hub Integration remotely from main IoT Hub instance.
-This guide contains step-by-step instructions how to launch ThingsBoard integration remotely.
+This guide contains step-by-step instructions how to launch IoT Hub integration remotely.
 For example, we will launch MQTT integration that connects to the local MQTT Broker and pushes data to [thingsboard.cloud](https://thingsboard.cloud/signup).